We can't create a mailbox in Exchange Server, and it shows the error: Load balancing…

 Remove old Exchange OWA files to free up disk space

 You want to free up disk space on the Exchange Server.
-After doing a scan on the Exchange Server, you find more than a couple of GB’s in the Exchange Owa\prem folder.
+After scanning the Exchange Server to know what is taking space, you find more than a couple of GBs in the Exchange Owa\prem folder.
 It can even take up more than 10 GB in size.
 The question is, can you remove these old Exchange OWA files?

 Keep your Exchange Server up to date for new features, bug fixes, and security fixes.
-After every Exchange Cumulative Update (CU), files are added, removed, and replaced.
+After every Exchange Server Cumulative Update (CU) and Exchange Server Security Update (SU), files are added, removed, and replaced.
 But what does not get removed or replaced is the Exchange Owa\prem folder.

 Find large files with TreeSize